Budibase/website/content/blog/web-application-development/index.md

 +++
+author = "Joe Johnston"
-date = "2020-01-24"
+date = 2020-01-24T00:00:00Z
-title = "A beginners guide to web application development (2021)" description = "Within Budibase's web application development guide you will learn processes, definitions, frameworks, platforms, and much more." author = "Joe Johnston" images = ["/web-application-development/guide-to-web-application-development.jpg"] draft ="false"
+description = "Within Budibase's web application development guide you will learn processes, definitions, frameworks, platforms, and much more." images = ["/web-application-development/guide-to-web-application-development.jpg"] title = "A beginners guide to web application development (2022)"

 +++
 {{< figure src="/web-application-development/guide-to-web-application-development.jpg" alt="Guide to web application development" >}}

 It was the year 2010, I had an idea for a web application which would allow my family and I to share images, organise shopping, populate a shared calendar, and store bills.
 My family was terribly disorganised.
 We needed this!